-A cautionable offense may result in a verbal warning, a yellow card: two-minute penalty or a five-minute penalty.
-A player could be cautioned for:

-- a) Persistent infringement a player persistently violates any of the above regulations - b) Dissent a player, by words or actions, shows dissent about any decision given by the referee. - c) Unsporting Behavior any actions deemed by the referee to be inappropriate during play

-A second caution in the same game by the same player or coach could result in an ejection for that player/coach.
-That player/coach will also be required to leave the players' bench.
+- a) A cautionable offense may result in a verbal warning or a yellow card.
+When a yellow card is issued, the offending player will be sent to their bench for two minutes.
+This may or may not result in their team playing down a player at the referee's discretion.
+If a team is playing short and the opposing team scores, then a teammate may come back on the field. - b) A cautionable offense may also result in a yellow card five-minute time penalty (the offending player and his/her team will play down a player for the entire five minutes regardless of number of goals scored by their opponent).
+A player could be cautioned for: - a) Dissent a player, by words or actions, shows dissent about any decision given by the referee. - b) Unsporting Behavior any actions deemed by the referee to be inappropriate during play - c) Persistent infringement a player persistently violates any of the above regulations - c) A second caution in the same game by the same player or coach will result in an ejection for that player/coach.
+That player/coach will also be required to leave the players' bench immediately.
 Failure to do so will result in immediate forfeit.
-A referee, at their discretion, may also penalize the team a five-minute penalty to be served by another player on the team.
-EJECTIONS may occur if the referee has determined that any of these offenses are of a violent nature.
-No fighting, overaggressive behavior or abusive language in any fashion will be tolerated.
+A referee, at their discretion, may also penalize the team a five-minute penalty to be served by another player on the team. - d) EJECTIONS may occur if the referee has determined that any of these offenses are of a violent nature.
+No fighting, over-aggressive behavior or abusive language in any fashion will be tolerated.